tag/msis-prep/docs/waterfall.md

 ## Practice

 Below you will find a small number of questions; these are meant to simply test your knowledge of the material previously outlined.
-The best way to learn waterfall is to begin applying it and other methodologies to your day-to-day projects.
+The best way to learn waterfall is to begin applying it within your day-to-day projects.
 [Answers Provided][wf-practice]

-1. List out the seven (7) main phases of the waterfall methodology:
+1. List out the seven main phases of the waterfall methodology:
-2. Can phases be revisited down the line?
-(T/F)
-3. Is waterfall best suited for chaotic projects with little direction?
-(T/F)
-4. Are the results of a waterfall project more visible as time goes on?
-(T/F)
+2. Within the Waterfall methodology, are you able to revisit phases as time goes on?
+3. Which projects are generally best suited for Waterfall?
+4. Are potential issues identified and addressed as you go when using the waterfall methodology?
+5. Given the nature of Waterfall, is documentation produced throughout the development of a project?

 [wf-practice]:/images/wf-practice.pdf